-The overarching DESIP contraception communication direction was therefore geared at shifting the mindset on modern contraception and rebranding FP as an offering through targeted communication that will position FP in the minds of consumers as fun, inclusive, bringing happiness to the community and to each person in their own way.
+The overarching DESIP contraception communication direction was therefore geared at shifting the mindset on modern key barriers to access to and utilization of modern FP methods contraception and rebranding FP as an offering through targeted communication that will position FP in the minds of consumers as fun, inclusive, bringing happiness to the community and to each person in their own way.
 Enjoying Life.